hooktstudios/capistrano-recipes/README.md

 Theses recipes configure and/or overwrite Capistrano default behaviour events as required by those kind of apps or deployments.

-### Utils Recipes
+### Util Recipes

 Theses recipes do not configure any event, you must specify it in your deploy.rb.

-Ex. after "deploy:update_code", "assets:sass_compile".
+Ex. `after "deploy:update_code", "assets:sass_compile"`.

 Plug them in your recipe as needed.

 ## What's in this?

-You'll find tasks and informations to manage various stuff with capistrano like :
+You'll find tasks and informations to manage various tasks with capistrano such as :

 * Ruby apps
     * RVM (ruby version manager : run proper ruby version for your deployment)